-Volunteers will be considered if they are hard-working, fast-learning, and enthusiastic and prepared to cheerfully fulfil tasks such as walking tourists from our entrance gate, informing visitors about our animals as they assist them to the reception to explain the basic rules on the way, working in our curio stores, helping out at reception or assisting with the birds and primate care.
+Volunteers will be considered if they can speak English, are hard-working, fast-learning, enthusiastic and prepared to cheerfully fulfill tasks such as welcoming tourists at our entrance gate, informing visitors about our animals as they assist them to the reception, explain the basic rules regarding our sanctuaries (no touching, etc), assisting with caring for the primates, birds, and other wildlife.

 1. Multilingual rangers/guides

-Monkeyland, Birds of Eden and Jukani Wildlife Sanctuary funds itself through revenues from tourists who take educational tours in our forests home to over 550 primates, more than 3500 birds and several dozen predator cats and other wildlife.
+Monkeyland, Birds of Eden and Jukani funds itself through revenues from tourists who take educational tours in our forests which houses over 550 primates, more than 3,500 birds and 50 plus predator cats, reptiles and other wildlife.

 2. Fundraiser/grant proposal writer for SAASA

-The “South African Animal Sanctuary Alliance” is the sole custodian of all the primates at Monkeyland, all the birds at Birds of Eden, and all the wild animals who live at Jukani Wildlife Sanctuary.
+The “South African Animal Sanctuary Alliance” is the sole custodian of all the primates at Monkeyland the birds at Birds of Eden as well as the predator cats and other wild animals at Jukani.

 The South African Animal Sanctuary Alliance (SAASA) is constituted under Section 21 of the Companies Act as a non-profit PBO 2000/000667/08 and actively works towards providing primates with a better and more natural life.
-SAASA is also involved in various educational and environmental projects such as the Bushmeat Crisis Africa (www.bushmeat.org.za).
+SAASA is also involved in educational and environmental projects such as the Bushmeat Crisis Africa (www.bushmeat.org.za).
 The most vital SAASA project at present is our Special Monkey Home for primates who are disabled, orphaned, elderly, blind or otherwise unable to live happily in the Monkeyland forest.
 We also welcome disabled primates from other locations in South Africa, and countries abroad to come and live out their lives with us.
-A similar project is planned for Birds of Eden, and will soon be implemented at Jukani.
+Similar projects have been implemented at Birds of Eden, and will soon be implemented at Jukani.

-Our goal is for both Monkeyland and Birds of Eden is to include an education centre especially for children to learn about nature, recycling, gardening, pollution, conservation and of course primates, birds, predator cats and other wild animals like the ones we host.
+Our goal is for SAASA is to include an education center / museum especially for children to learn about nature, recycling, gardening, pollution, conservation and of course primates, birds, predator cats and other wild animals like the ones we host.
 There are many projects to be done, but the main skill currently lacking at SAASA is fundraising and grant proposal writing in order to generate the necessary funding.

 3. Students with photography/filming skills for documenting primates.

-A comprehensive catalogue of all the Monkeyland, Birds of Eden and Jukani Wildlife Sanctuary residents has not yet been made and most of the information about our primates, birds and predator cats exists only in the notebooks and minds of our keepers, curators and founders.
+A comprehensive catalogue of all the SAASA residents has not yet been made and most of the information about our primates, birds and apex cats exists only in the notebooks and minds of our keepers, curators and founders.

-Compiling and typing up this information, along with taking photographs and film footage (for YouTube and our archives) of individual primates, birds and predator cats is an important big project that we would like to begin ASAP, but volunteers would need to bring their own photographic equipment, since the sanctuary video camera was stolen and our current budget does not allow for a new one.
+Compiling and typing up this information, along with taking photographs and film footage (for YouTube and our archives) of individual primates, birds and apex cats is an important and big project that we would like to begin ASAP, but volunteers would need to bring their own photographic equipment, since the sanctuary video camera was stolen and our current budget does not allow for a new one.
 A sponsored one would come in handy one day.

-Ideally, the applicants for this position would also have experience in collecting and analysing behavioural data about primate, birds and/or predator cats.
+Ideally, the applicants for this position would also have experience in collecting and analyzing behavioral data about primates, birds, apex cats and/or other wild animals.
 Close cooperation with our knowledgeable keepers and curators is imperative and will certainly be highly educational for any wildlife enthusiast.

 4. IT specialist

-We also need someone to assist with social media such as Facebook, Twitter, Joomla!
-Wikipedia, Wordpress, Tripadvisor, MySpace, Nutshell mail, Wikipedia, Blogs, Linkedin etc.
+We also need someone to assist with social media such as Facebook, Twitter, Tripadvisor, MySpace, Youtube, Nutshell mail, Wikepedia, Blogs, Linkedin etc.

 5. Public relations/Marketing/Journalist

-Monkeyland, Birds of Eden and Jukani depend on visitor interest to fund itself.
+Monkeyland, Birds of Eden and Jukani depends on visitor interest to fund itself.
 Therefore, PR and marketing are extremely important for raising awareness about our projects.
-Stories can be written about our primates, birds and predator cats from a myriad of different angles for a huge variety of readerships and publications.
+Stories can be written about our primates, birds, apex cats and other wild creatures from a myriad of different angles for a huge variety of readerships and publications.

 6. Volunteer veterinarian

-Although we are extremely happy with the skills and enthusiasm of our local vets in Knysna and Plettenberg Bay, there is no on-site vet and the keepers and curators must on occasion tackle medical issues themselves.
+Although we are extremely happy with the skills and enthusiasm of our local vets in Knysna and Plettenberg Bay, there is no on-site vet and the keepers and curators must often tackle medical issues themselves.
 Regular monitoring of the health of over our 550 primates of 13 different species, not to mention the birds, apex cats and other wild animals, could be a full-time task.
 Since we advocate leaving the animals in their free-roaming environment as much as possible, medical intervention would only occasionally be necessary.
-Therefore, any applicant for this position must also be happy to fulfil other tasks such as guided tours.
+Therefore, any applicant for this position must also be happy to fulfill other tasks such as guided tours.
 Our volunteer vet must be experienced and able to work closely with our local vets, which will be a highly enjoyable and educational experience.
-Ditto re volunteering in this position with our the variety of birds and predator cats.

 7. Volunteer handyman